tlh45342/cyberarkapi/README.md

 apt-get install build-essential
 ```

-## Producing the Package of the module
+## Producing the package for the module

 The "Package" or wheel can be made using "make"